E. Nesbit: Career

+2011 plagiarism allegation

+In 2011, a book was published by the granddaughter of Ada J. Graves that suggested that Nesbit had 'plagiarised' parts of the plot of The Railway Children from The House by the Railway by Graves.
+It was asserted that the Graves book had appeared in 1896, nine years prior to The Railway Children, and various similarities between the two books were identified.
+Subsequent studies disagreed with that conclusion: Online magazine Tor.com discovered that although the Graves book was part of a series started in 1896, that particular book wasn't published until 1906, so both books had actually been released in 1906.
+Some other similarities were also suggested to be mere coincidences, although it was acknowledged that Nesbit sometimes repeated plot elements in her own books and also used ideas from others, such as H. G. Wells.

+Legacy and influence

-Nesbit's biographer, Julia Briggs, names her "the first modern writer for children", who "helped to reverse the great tradition of children's literature inaugurated by Lewis Carroll, George MacDonald and Kenneth Grahame, in turning away from their secondary worlds to the tough truths to be won from encounters with things-as-they-are, previously the province of adult novels".
+Nesbit's biographer Julia Briggs calls her "the first modern writer for children", who "helped to reverse the great tradition of children's literature inaugurated by Lewis Carroll, George MacDonald and Kenneth Grahame, in turning away from their secondary worlds to the tough truths to be won from encounters with things-as-they-are, previously the province of adult novels".
 Briggs also credits Nesbit with inventing the children's adventure story.
 Noël Coward was an admirer.
 In a letter to an early biographer, Noel Streatfeild wrote, "She had an economy of phrase and an unparalleled talent for evoking hot summer days in the English countryside."

 Among Nesbit's best-known books are The Story of the Treasure Seekers (1899) and The Wouldbegoods (1901), which tell of the Bastables, a middle-class family fallen on relatively hard times.
 The Railway Children is also popularised by a 1970 film version.
 Gore Vidal called the time-travel book, The Story of the Amulet, one where "Nesbit's powers of invention are at their best."
 Her children's writing also included plays and collections of verse.

 Nesbit has been cited as the creator of modern children's fantasy.
 Her innovations placed realistic contemporary children in real-world settings with magical objects (which would now be classed as contemporary fantasy) and adventures and sometimes travel to fantastic worlds.
 This influenced directly or indirectly many later writers, including P. L. Travers (of Mary Poppins), Edward Eager, Diana Wynne Jones and J. K. Rowling.
-C. S. Lewis too paid heed to her in the Narnia series and mentions the Bastable children in The Magician's Nephew.
-Michael Moorcock later wrote a series of steampunk novels around an adult Oswald Bastable of The Treasure Seekers.
-In 2012, Jacqueline Wilson wrote a sequel to the Psammead trilogy: Four Children and It.
+C. S. Lewis too paid heed to her in the Narnia series and mentions the Bastable children in The Magician's Nephew, which, in its scenes of Jadis (a.k.a. the White Witch) in 19th century London, borrows from a similar sequences in Nesbit's The Story of the Amulet.